The Post-Baptism Identity Project

 Walking the Narrow Way

 A fork in the nature trail — wide paved path vs. narrow dirt climb — becomes a lesson in why Jesus' way isn't harder, it's just different.
-You can't drag your baggage on the narrow path.
-But here's the secret: fill the room with truth.
+The narrow path leaves no room for the weight you were never meant to carry.

 "The way that leads to life is narrow." — Matthew 7:14